- MIneral Processing

 Our approach is:

-Mipac’s recent experiences at MMG’s Century Zinc operation in Australia (world’s second largest open pit zinc mine) prove that automatic control of the SAG mill is very achievable using a PLC or DCS.
+Mipac’s early experience at MMG’s Century Zinc operation in Australia (the world’s second-largest open pit zinc mine) proves that automatic control of the SAG mill is very achievable using a PLC or DCS.

 Together with operating knowledge and appropriate techniques, high-quality control is achievable.
 At Century Mine, model-based, constraint, and multiple-output control were employed.